Kra09-kp/ResumeScoringSystemm/README.md

 2. Upload the pdf file of the job description.
 3. Upload the pdf file of the resumes.
 4. Click on the "Generate Score" button to get the scores of the resumes.
-5. You can download the result in csv file format by clicking on the "Download Result" button.
+5. You can download the result in CSV file format by clicking the "Download Result" button.

 ## How to run the system locally